marinferrais/phot_calib/README.md

 #2026-03-09
 ```

-3. Run the pipeline (adapt '/path_to' to your case):
+3. Run the pipeline (change '/path_to' to where phot_calib is installed):
 ```bash
 uv run --project /path_to/phot_calib /path_to/phot_calib/src/phot_calib/pc_run.py listraw.txt
 ```

-or, on linux, add this to your .bashrc (adapt '/path_to' to your case):
+or, on linux, add this to your .bashrc (change '/path_to' to where phot_calib is installed):
 ```text
 export PATH=$PATH:/path_to/src/phot_calib
 export PYTHONPATH="${PYTHONPATH}:/path_to/src/phot_calib"